lihbr/lihbr-apex/README.md

 $ npm install
 ```

-During the process you can create a `.env` file at `packages/core` by copying `.env.example` at the same location, and start filling it with needed environment variables.
+During the process you can create a `.env` file at `packages/core` by copying `.env.example` at the same location and start filling it with needed environment variables.

-> Please note that the `.env` file also allow you to customize basic settings of the application, though it's highly recommended to provide those value through a proper datalayer.
+> Please note that the `.env` file also allows you to customize basic settings of the application, though it's highly recommended to provide those values through a proper datalayer.

 ### Development